vesoft-inc/nebula-operator/doc/user/ngctl_guide.md

   # specify a nebula cluster to use
   ngctl use demo-cluster

-  # specify kubernetes context and namespace
+  # specify the cluster name and namespace
   ngctl use demo-cluster -n test-system
 ```
 ## ngctl console